formkit/docs-content/essentials/core.md

 # FormKit Core

 At the heart of the FormKit framework is the `@formkit/core` package.
-This zero dependency package is responsible for nearly all of FormKit's low-level critical functions, a few of them are:
+This zero-dependency package is responsible for nearly all of FormKit's low-level critical functions, a few of them are:

 - Configuration
 - Value input/output
 - Event bubbling
-- Plugin managment
+- Plugin management
 - Tree state tracking
 - Message management
 - Lifecycle hooks